jtchavisIII/CU-MSDSp/README.md

 sh runParallel.sh
 ```

 CU-RJMCMCp will output the samples for each gold standard chain in the *goldStandardChains* directory.
 These results are produced by cmdstan.
-The results of model selection are within the *modelSelection* directory.
-The chain samples as well as the resulting acceptance probability from the simualation are included within *modelSelection*.
+The results of model selection are collected within the *modelSelection* directory.
+The chain samples, as well as the corresponding acceptance probability from the simualation, are included within *modelSelection*.
 We note that users can check MCMC congergence diagnostics by using some of the built-in capabilities of cmdstan.
 Finally a mapping of the model name and model index will be provided in the home directory as *modelIndex.txt*

 5. Visualize Results
 Some basic visualization are built into CU-RJMCMCp.
 Specifically, parameter histogram and parameter trace plots are provided for each model.
 In addition, the distribtuion of the model probabilities and the acceptance probabilites are also visualized.
 The plotting function is specified in the config file, but can be run seperately by